On affine rigidity: Neighborhood affine rigidity

 Observe first that an equilibrium stress matrix (symmetric or not) $\Omega$ of $(p,\Gamma)$ is an affinity matrix of $(p,N(\Gamma))$.
 From the properties of affinity matrices, the kernel of $\Omega$ always contains the subspace spanned by the coordinates of~$p$ along each axis and the vector~$\vec 1$ of all $1$'s.

-\begin{definition} We say that a framework of a graph in $C^d(\Gamma)$ has the \emph{convex containment} property if \begin{enumerate} \item the one-ring of each vertex has an affine span of dimension~$d$, and \item except for $d+1$ exceptional vertices, each of the other vertices in the framework is contained in the strict $d$-dimensional convex hull of its neighbors. \end{enumerate} \end{definition}
+\begin{definition} We say that a framework of a graph in $C^d(\Gamma)$ has the \emph{convex containment} property if \begin{enumerate} \item the configuration of each vertex along with its neighboring vertices has an affine span of dimension~$d$, and \item Almost every vertex in the framework is contained in the strict $d$-dimensional convex hull of its neighbors.
+There are may be up to $d+1$, so-called, \emph{exceptional vertices} which do not have this property. \end{enumerate} \end{definition}

 \begin{lemma} Let $\Gamma$ be a graph with at least $d+1$ vertices.
 Suppose $\Gamma$ is $(d+1)$-connected.
 Then there exists a generic framework $(q,\Gamma)$ in $C^d(\Gamma)$ with the convex containment property. \end{lemma} \begin{proof} Pick any $d+1$ vertices to be exceptional.
 Constrain the exceptional vertices to fixed generic positions in $\RR^d$ (at the vertices of a simplex).
 Associate generic positive weights~$\omega_{ij}$ with each undirected edge $ij$.
 Find the ``rubber band'' configuration consistent with the constrained vertices and these weights.
 Namely, find a framework $(r,\Gamma)$ so that each non-exceptional vertex is the weighted linear average of its neighbors: